Residential Building Work Contracts and Dispute Resolution Act 2016

 (c) is not the result of a genuine attempt by the parties to the dispute to ensure the settlement is fair to all the parties to the dispute.

-(3) If the parties to a dispute agree to a settlement of a dispute and the Director registers the settlement, the parties who are to be bound by the settlement and the mediation panel must sign a document setting out the terms of the settlement.
+(3) [Section 53 Subsection (3) amended by No. 9 of 2023, s.
+61, Applied:01 Jul 2024] If the parties to a dispute agree to a settlement of a dispute and the Director registers the settlement, the parties who are to be bound by the settlement must sign a document setting out the terms of the settlement.

 54. Where parties fail to settle dispute within relevant period